top of page

 • Business Activity: Clearly define your company's primary activities.

-• Standard Registration: Typically 24-36 hours.
+• Standard Registration: Typically takes 24-36 hours.

-• Visa-Free Travel (for Many): Citizens of 95 countries can enjoy Georgia's rich culture and business opportunities for up to a year without a special visa.
-This is perfect for digital nomads or those exploring a longer-term move.
+• Citizens of 95 countries can enjoy Georgia's rich culture and business opportunities for up to a year without a special visa.
+This is ideal for digital nomads or those exploring a longer-term relocation.

 • Investment Residency: Flexibility for Growth